 Upfront payment per unit

-For graduates holding a qualification from AACDS, you will be exempt from the unit CDNLBT02 Analyse the principles of laser and light-based therapies in a cosmetic medical context.
+For graduates holding a qualification from AACDS, you will be exempt from the unit CDNLBT02 Analyse light-based therapies used in cosmetic medicine and dermal therapies.
 However, we do recommend you complete a refresher on the unit.
 You will be provided FREE access to this online unit via the AACDS Student Portal.

-Upon the successful completion of CDNLBT02 Analyse the principles of laser and light-based therapies in a cosmetic medical context, students will achieve credit into the 52852WA Graduate Diploma of Cosmetic Nursing and Injectables
+Upon the successful completion of Analyse light-based therapies used in cosmetic medicine and dermal therapies, students will achieve credit into the 52852WA Graduate Diploma of Cosmetic Nursing and Injectables

 1. Click the link below to download a copy of our application form